 There is no data cap on the WiFi.

 Cathay Pacific meal services

 So how's the Cathay Pacific food?

 On all of the flights we took, two meals were included.
-If you didn’t pre-select a specific type of meal, you could choose from several options on the Cathay Pacific Premium Economy menu.
-There was always a meat, a fish or chicken, and a vegetarian option.
+If you didn't pre-select a specific type of meal, you could choose from several options on the Cathay Pacific Premium Economy menu.
+For the main course, there was always a meat, a fish or chicken, and a vegetarian option.

 On the three flights we took in the A350 plane, we were offered a paper menu at the start of the flight.
-On the A330 flight from Cairns to Hong Kong, the stewardesses just shared the options as they were handing out the meals.
+On the A330 flight from Cairns to Hong Kong, the flight attendants just shared the options as they were handing out the meals.

-If you’re following a specific diet for whatever reason, you could choose the fitting meal type beforehand through the Cathay Pacific online booking management system.
-I don’t need to follow a specific diet but to try this, I opted for low-fat meals while Boyfriend went with the regular option.
+If you're following a specific diet for whatever reason, you could choose the fitting meal-type beforehand through the Cathay Pacific online booking management system.
+I don't need to follow a specific diet but to try this, I opted for low-fat meals while my ex went with the regular option.